 The best eCommerce CMS platforms of 2020 to help you setup reliable and scalable eCommerce business online and start selling.

 Establishing a strong online presence for a product or service is crucial to stay competitive in the current environment.
 And to do that, one needs a genuinely engaging eCommerce site.
-In 2021, building an eCommerce site is easy and takes only a few clicks if one opts for the best eCommerce CMSes.
+As of today, building an eCommerce site is easy and takes only a few clicks if one opts for the best eCommerce CMSes.

 CMSes is an acronym for the content management system.
 So, eCommerce CMS means the content management system that helps you manage product listings, take payment and ship products in a very easy to use interface.

 So let us start with the best eCommerce content management.

 Shopify is the most popular multi-channel e-commerce cms.
 The reason is its intuitive and user-friendly interface.
 Moreover, with the help of built-in apps, users can enrich their e-commerce site.
 Furthermore, the integrated tools can help create, execute, and analyze marketing campaigns on Facebook and Google.

 Check out my Step by Step Guide to Setup a Shopify Store

 2. WooCommerce for WordPress as eCommerce CMS

 From physical products and digital downloads, a user can sell anything with WooCommerce.
 It supports more than 400 official extensions from payments and shipping to marketing and accounting.
 Above all, WooCommerce is free.

 BigCommerce is a leading cloud-based SAAS e-commerce platform for small, medium, and large enterprises.
 Users get built-in SEO-friendly web templates, custom layouts, app integration along excellent service support.